gmsmeghana/Facerecognition_tagafriend/README.md

-clone the repository
+CLONE THE REPOSITORY

-Open Visual Studio Code editor
+1.Open Visual Studio Code editor

-Click on settings at the bottom left
+2.Click on settings at the bottom left

-Click on command palette
+3.Click on command palette

-Type git clone and press Enter
+4.Type git clone and press Enter

-Copy and paste the repository URL (https://github.com/gmsmeghana/Facerecognition_tagafriend.git) and press enter
+5.Copy and paste the repository URL (https://github.com/gmsmeghana/Facerecognition_tagafriend.git) and press enter

-Next it will ask to select a repository folder create a new folder / or select an exsisting empy folder.
+6.Next it will ask to select a repository folder create a new folder / or select an exsisting empy folder.

-Next it will start to clone the Repository after that select Open or/ go to file , select open folder and open the folder to which you have previously cloned the repository.
+7.Next it will start to clone the Repository after that select Open or/ go to file , select open folder and open the folder to which you have previously cloned the repository.

-Open the terminal by clicking on new terminal
+8.Open the terminal by clicking on new terminal

 Make sure that you are in Facerecognition_tagafriend folder.
 If ypu are not in that folder  type

-cd Facerecognition_tagafriend
+9.cd Facerecognition_tagafriend

-Press Enter
+10.Press Enter

 To start the react app Type

-yarn start
+11.yarn start

 Next the react app opens in the browser